Nathan5563/mesh-lib/README.md

 `tinyobjloader` is slower here due to more page faults, according to `perf stat`. `mesh-lib` records **14,710** page faults, whereas `tinyobjloader` records **50,961**. `mesh-lib` also has less functionality, but I'm not sure yet how much, if at all, the extra functionality plays a part.

-The difference becomes bigger with the following 2.5 GB obj file:
+The difference becomes bigger with the following 2.5 GB obj file (source [here](https://casual-effects.com/data/)):

 <img src="https://github.com/user-attachments/assets/2d5aaad9-80eb-4e7b-bf6d-ca91e7e2e68b" alt="Blender 3.0 splash screen" width="500px" />